openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 In the computer world, a program needs the two things to function: Algorithms and Data Structures (it also needs I/O, but we're talking Turings, not Perlins **[mh: huh?]**).
 In the 3D Maths world it's exactly the same: we call our data structures 'vectors' and our algorithms are operations.

-At the core of the heavy machinery built to control 3d space, a matrix is just a data structure, like a vector.
+At the core of the heavy machinery built to control ~~3d~~ 3D __[BD: I'd stay consistent with 3D vs 3d throughout the chapter]__ space, a matrix is just a data structure, like a vector.
 However, the 'algorithms' applied to this data structure (operations, in Mathland) make it an extremely powerful one.
 All of the _affine_ operations we care about in 3D can be described in the form of a matrix: translation, rotation, scaling, inversion, squeezing, shearing, projection and more and more.

 As a convention, we'll be marking vectors with lowercase letters and matrices with uppercase letters.

+COME BACK
 #### Matrix Multiplication as a dot product
 The easiest way to look at a matrix is to look at it as a bunch of vectors.
 Depending on what we care about, we can either look at the columns or rows as vectors.